mauget/fibonacci/README.md

 ## Compile-and-Run

-From a command line, issue:
+From the project command-line, issue:

 `stack build --exec fibonacci-exe`